 4.3.2 Operational and frequency aspects

 Large antenna aperture and high average emitted power are expensive.
 The cost of the antenna and power amplifier of a wind profiler radar often constitutes more than half the total cost of an installed system.
-Hence, technology developments in these areas are not attractive options for improving performance.
+Hence, technology developments in these areas are rather expensive options for improving performance.

 In the case of antenna aperture, however, there is another factor to consider which establishes a minimum size.
-Multi-beam profilers operate by successively swinging the main beam to two or four orthogonal azimuths at elevation angles of about 75 and often to the vertical to acquire data.
-The antenna beamwidth must be narrow enough to delineate the two, four or five beam positions.
+WPR operate by successively swinging the main beam to at least three independent directions.
+Current systems typically use two or four orthogonal azimuths at elevation angles of about 75° and often to the vertical to acquire data.
+More recent antenna designs allow for much enhanced flexibility in beam steering.
+The antenna beamwidth must be narrow enough to delineate the multiple beam positions.
 3 dB full-width beamwidths of 5° to 10° are usable and correspond to antenna gains of 33 dBi to 27 dBi, respectively.
 Gain determines the effective aperture through the equation (4-13):

 (4-13)